The Marvels of Intuition

 “Release the past.
 Let go of what no longer serves this awakened life.”

-Through the menopausal fire I’ve found a wiser voice at my center.
+Over time, having embraced this journey, I’ve found a wiser voice at my center.
 One that speaks to me with kindness, patience, and love.
 The voice of self condemnation that I believed to be the truth for me, kept me stuck in old patterns and programming.
-Today this voice no longer has the power to derail me as it once did.
+Today, this voice no longer has the power to derail me.
 I’ve awakened to many of these old patterns and beliefs about myself.
 As I recognize them, I forgive myself for ever having believed them in the first place, returning them to the nothingness from where they came.

 Menopause can transform us if we let it.
 It’s vital that we listen to that inner stillness and validate what we hear.
 Embracing the changes that come with menopause can lead us towards a depth of knowledge that is capable of impacting our self image—do we see an aging woman, or the beauty of wisdom and experience reflected from inner glow—offering us clarity of mind, and instilling courage in our decision making . . . all of which is a recipe for creating outcomes we might have never thought possible for ourselves.